galikbence/genome_annotation/README.md

 Or you can use the [runEVidenceModeler.sh](https://github.com/galikbence/genome_annotation/blob/master/scripts/runEvidenceModeler.sh) script.
 Before running it you may have change it a little bit!

 At the end of this process we can filter the results based on the number of evidences that support a gene model.
-You can use the [filter_evm_run.R]() script.
+For example we get rid of those models that have only 1 _ab initio_ evidence.
+You can use the [filter_evm_run.R]() script wiht basic filtering options.
 The input are the `evm.out.all.gff` and `evm.all.out` files.

   ## 7. Annotating protein coding genes

     ### BLAST